 Action Who Time line Completion

 will do Measurement

 Environmental Aspects

+Green Building MSDE Before Guidelines on 'Green

+Certification.
+Negotiations Building Certification

+Prepare and share guidelines for New Skill

+on adoption of Green Building Development Centers'

+Certification with all prepared and shared

+implementing agencies with all stakeholders

+(NSDC, SSCs, SSDMs, involved in

+Corporates, PWDs, etc.) likely development of new

+to be involved in development training/skill

+of new training/skill development centers.

+development centers.

 Strengthening of affiliation MSDE, Within 3 months 'Model' criteria and

-criteria and monitoring of NSDC of effectiveness formats developed
+criteria and monitoring of NSDC of formats developed

-training centres (TCs) on and shared with SSCs
+training providers on commencement and shared with SSCs

 environmental aspects. and SSDMs.

 Prepare and share 'model'

 criteria and formats for

 affiliation and monitoring of

-TCs.
+Training Providers.
+MODE

 Strengthening adoption of MSDE Within 3 months Standard guidelines

-crowd management of effectiveness developed and shared
+crowd management of developed and shared

-guidelines. with SSDMs.
+guidelines. commencement with SSDMs.

-Standard guidelines for
+Standard guidelines for public

-public safety at
+safety at job/employment/skill

-job/employment/skill

 registration fairs are to be

 adopted.
+NEDC Ongoing (to Undeted NOSa/ODa

+Strengthening of NOSs/QPs with regard to integration of NSDC, SSCs Ongoing (to match with the Updated NOSs/QPs

+with regard to integration of 22C8 match with the include updated EHS

+EVI C • •

+EHS. revision process aspects that are

+Review of NOSs/QPs and of NOSs/QPs) specific to the sector

+strengthening of EHS aspects. and job-role.

 Social Aspects

 Lands.
-Prepare and share MSDE Before Note on Rules
+Prepare and share with MSDE Before Note on Rules

-with all the implementing SSDMs Negotiations Governing Securing
+all the implementing agencies SSDMs Negotiations Governing Securing

-agencies approach and lands for civil
+approach and methodology for lands for civil

-methodology for securing construction prepared,
+securing lands for civil works construction prepared,

-lands for civil works adopted, and shared
+adopted, and shared

-with all the relevant stakeholders.
+with all the relevant

+stakeholders.

-Inclusion.
-MSDE Within six Sensitization
+Inclusion MSDE Within six Sensitization

 A precise strategy prepared SSDMs months of programs are

-and effected for sensitizing 5551,15 commencement conducted with
+and effected for sensitizing commencement conducted with

-TPs in respect of 'inclusion'. participation by TPs in
+TPs in respect of 'inclusion'. participation by TPs

-A directive be sent to all the all the states.
+A directive be sent to all the in all the states.

 states and TPs, backed up by

 appropriate incentives and

 disincentives, for effecting

 'inclusion'.

 Encourage innovative Continuous

 mobilization and counselling Documenting and

 programs with appropriate sharing of innovative

 financial support practices done.

 Conflict.
 MSDE Within one year Study completed and

 LWE Market Scoping Study.
 SSDMs of list of trades in LWE

-Conduct a scoping study by commencement areas identified and
+Conduct a scoping study by an commencement areas identified and

-an independent agency and skill development
+independent agency and draw skill development

-draw recommendations for program planned.
+recommendations for program planned.

 incorporation.

 Encourage innovative

 proposals from private/ Proposals received,

 corporate sectors with vetted and some

 adequate financial support effected.

 Migrant Labor.
 MSDE Within 3 months Strategy prepared and

 Draw a strategy to enable SSDMs of implemented.

-migrant laborers to commencement
+migrant laborers to participate commencement I · · ····

-participate in the programs MODE D' 11.
+in the programs

 MIS and Coordination.
 MSDE Within six Disaggregated data on

 Setup and compile with NSDC months of enrolment, drop out,

 continuous updating of SSCs commencement placement and

-disaggregated data pertaining to SC, ST, OBCs, Women, SSDMs apprentice are available online and bi
+disaggregated data pertaining SSDMs apprentice are

+to SC, ST, OBCs, Women, 5521115 available online and bi
-Minorities and PwD.

-winnornes and PWD. annual reports are
+Minorities and PwD. annual reports are

-prepared and disclosed.
+prepared and

-uiscioseu.
+disclosed.

+1 1 1 uistiostu.